TruSloth/CZ2005-Software-Engineering/README.md

 Client-side code can be found in `mobile/` with documentation found in `mobile/docs/`.
 Client-side documentation was done using _jsdoc_ and can be viewed by opening the `index.html` file in the browser.

+# Quick Git Guide

+## Getting the latest version

+The latest stable version can be found at branch `dev`.
+In your local project root, ensure you are on your own local development branch, then run `git fetch` to fetch all updates from remote branches.

+Once done, run `git merge origin/dev` to merge the changes from `dev` branch into your local development branch.

+## Commiting Changes

+When you have made changes to the project and would like to push them, use `git push origin <LOCAL_BRANCH_NAME>:staging`, where `LOCAL_BRANCH_NAME` refers to the name of your local branch.

+Then navigate to the github repository and select the **Pull requests** tab, followed by **New pull request**.

+Ensure that the branches listed are `base:dev` <- `compare:staging`.
+Then click on **Create pull request** to submit the pull request.

 # For Development

 Remember to ensure that all dependencies are installed by running `npm install` in **both** `PATH/TO/PROJECT/ROOT/mobile/` and `PATH/TO/PROJECT/ROOT/Backend/` _(You have to do them seperately)_